 To make mushroom sauce:

-- Add ichiban dashi, soy sauce, and all mushrooms.
+Add ichiban dashi, soy sauce and shimeji mushrooms.

 To make tofu:

-- Wrap tofu in the cheesecloth and place on a tray or chopping board.
-Tilt the tray to drain excess water for about 10 minutes.
+Wrap tofu in the cheesecloth and place on a tray or chopping board.
+Tilt the tray to drain the excess water.

-- Peel ginger and grate.
-Chop asatsuki shallots finely.
+Peel ginger and grate.
+Chop green onions finely.

-- In a large saucepan, heat oil to 160°C on medium heat.
+In a saucepan, heat the canola oil to 160°C on medium heat.